The Standalone museum display version is here.

 Some Things to Try

-- Creating repeating scale patterns with just C1, C2, C3, and C4.
+- Create repeating scale patterns with the INTERVAL switches just selecting C1, C2, C3, and C4.

 - You can run a 4-bit LFSR, for a 15 note sequence, against the divide-by 16 counter, for a weird 240 note pattern.